 2017 Colloquium of the FTSE Programmes

 The 2017 Colloquium of the FTSE 100® Cross-Company Mentoring Programmes took place at the Honourable Society of the Inner Temple on Tuesday 9th May.
 150 guests were in attendance, which was the largest audience we have ever had at a Colloquium!
-Niall FitzGerald KBE DSA, Chairman, The Leverhulme Trust, chaired the event, and alumna Ms Sharon White, Chief Executive, Ofcom, was our keynote speaker, telling us about her leadership role and some of the issues with which she is dealing.
-We were then joined by Sir Philip Hampton, Chairman, GlaxoSmithKline plc and Chairman, Hampton-Alexander Review, who updated us on the work of the review, and invited us all to share our own personal experiences and anecdotes with him and Dame Helen Alexander as the Review continues.
+Niall FitzGerald KBE DSA, Chair, The Leverhulme Trust, chaired the event, and alumna Ms Sharon White, Chief Executive, Ofcom, was our keynote speaker, telling us about her leadership role and some of the issues with which she is dealing.
+We were then joined by Sir Philip Hampton, Chair, GlaxoSmithKline plc and Chair, Hampton-Alexander Review, who updated us on the work of the review, and invited us all to share our own personal experiences and anecdotes with him and Dame Helen Alexander as the Review continues.

 Cohort 3 of the Next Generation Women Leaders Programme gave a presentation on HSBC’s "Gratitude Project" and the impact of the project on their learning as Mentees on the NGWL Programme.
 Research Paper 5: "Cohort 3 and the ‘Gratitude Project’" was distributed, detailing the findings of HSBC’s research and Cohort 3′s work on it in further detail.